BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 47
 - This is another good chapter with strong links to the culture.
 These strike a really nice balance between building a picture of the village and the story of the hotel.
 ### Chapter 48
+- This seems to be the climax of the book.
+The fact they have their own place in Spain.
+This needs two things.
+The first is a better description of the reader can picture the scene.
+The second is more set up, see my bigger editor's note.
+### Chapter 49
+- Good chapter, the transition away from the hotel make logical sense and the book feels as though its drawing to a natural conclusion.
+### Chapter 50
 -